PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 * Removes all text in it
 * Etc.

-Your method will also be passed the entered text as an argument.
+Your method will also be passed the entered text as an argument, and additional arguments passed to `onChange()` will also be passed to the method you pass to `onChange()`.

 ::: tip Example